Dopetwist/Foreign-recipes-project/README.md

     2. Search meals by first letter.
     3. List all meals categories.
     4. Filter by Area.
-    5. Lookup a random meal.
+    5. Lookup a Random meal.

 ## Installation